p2panda/handbook/website/docs/specification/replication.md

 ```
 SyncRequest
 ..
-A LOT OF SET RECON MESSAGES ..
+A LOT OF SET RECONCILIATION MESSAGES ..
 A LOT OF `Entry` messages .. (different log heights)
 ..
 A LOT OF `Entry` messages .. (missing logs)
 SyncDone live_mode=true
 ..
 A LOT OF `Entry` messages ..